Q. What time does the Airport Open? What time does the Checkpoint Open? What time does the Airline ticketing counters

 Q. What time should I arrive at the airport before my scheduled departure?

-Airport and airline officials encourage travelers to arrive at the airport at least 90 minutes before domestic, and two hours before international scheduled departures.
+TSA now recommends travelers to arrive at the airport at least 2 hours before domestic, and three hours before international scheduled departures.
 This time will allow the traveler to find parking, catch the shuttle bus from the lot, check-in at the ticket counter and clear through the security check point.
 Officials also encourage travelers to call their airline's 1-800 number regarding any questions you may have on the status of your flight.

 Q. My son/daughter will be flying alone.
 What are the procedures?

 Children flying alone are permitted to be escorted by one parent through the Security Checkpoint to the gated area.
 At the ticket counter, the ticket agent will issue the parent a “gate pass” with all the flight information on it.
 This is also the same for a parent picking up a child flying alone.
 The Airline is responsible for issuing "gate passes" and therefore use their discretion as to whether or not a pass can be issued.

 Q. How many carry-ons can I bring on board the plane?